Will the Grizzlies cover the spread vs. the Trail Blazers? Promo Codes, Betting Trends, Records ATS

 Grizzlies Betting Records & Stats

-- Memphis and its opponents have combined to score more than 219.5 points two times this season (over five games).
+- Memphis and its opponents have gone over 218.5 combined points in four of six games this season.

-- The average point total in Memphis' contests this year is 224.6, 5.1 more points than this game's over/under.
+- Memphis' outings this year have an average point total of 225.2, 6.7 more points than this matchup's over/under.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!